 Olga Kyryliuk | Ukraine

-Olga is international lawyer by profession and writer by vocation.
+Olga is an international lawyer by profession and writer by vocation.
 Based in Kiev, but is easier to be found in the places where Internet-related discussions are happening.
 She believes in multistakeholder governance, runs an NGO, advocates for Internet freedom and dreams to publish her own book of poems.
-Olga likes challenges and contrasting occupations, holds doctorate degree in law and speaks Chinese, can be a good company both for serious discussions and a salsa evening.
+Olga likes challenges and contrasting occupations, holds a doctorate degree in law and speaks Chinese, can be a good company both for serious discussions and a salsa evening.

 Oliana Sula | Albania